open-telemetry/opentelemetry-dotnet/docs/metrics/extending-the-sdk/README.md

   the `Metric`s and `MetricsPoint`s in the batch before returning control from `Export`, once the control is returned, the exporter can no longer make any assumptions about the state of the batch or anything inside it.
-* Exporters should use `Activity.TagObjects` collection instead of `Activity.Tags` to obtain the full set of attributes (tags).
 * Exporters should use `ParentProvider.GetResource()` to get the `Resource` associated with the provider.